Finland and Sweden sign NATO accession protocol | World

-NATO’s 30 allies signed an accession protocol for Finland and Sweden on Tuesday, allowing them to join the nuclear-armed alliance once parliaments ratify the decision, the most significant expansion of the alliance since the 1990s. .
+NATO allies signed an accession protocol for Finland and Sweden on Tuesday (5).
+The document allows countries to join the alliance once parliaments ratify the decision.
+This is the most significant expansion of the alliance since the 1990s.

-The signing at NATO headquarters follows a deal with Turkey at last week’s NATO summit in Madrid, where Ankara lifted its veto on Nordic membership proposals after assurances that both countries would do more to fight terrorism.
+The signing at NATO headquarters follows an agreement with Turkey, reached during a summit last week in Madrid.
+The Turkish government lifted its veto on the Nordic nations’ membership after assurances that both countries would do more to fight terrorism.

 “This is really a historic moment,” said NATO Secretary General Jens Stoltenberg, alongside the two countries’ foreign ministers.
 “With 32 nations around the table, we will be even stronger.”